Table of Contents

 You might be able to guess that the answers to all three questions are related.
 See if you can work out the answers for a moment.
 If you need some help, here are the explanations:

-That's because we used hPutStrLn
+That's because we used hPutStrLn instead of hPutStr

-to write the data. hPutStrLn
+to write the data. hPutStrLn always terminates the line by

-at the end, which didn't appear in
+writing a \n at the end, which didn't appear in

-We used putStrLn c
+We used putStrLn c to display the

-.
+file contents c.
 Because the data was written

-ends with the
+originally with hPutStrLn, c ends with the

-adds a second newline character.
+newline character, and putStrLn adds a second newline character.

 The result is a blank line.

-is the newline character from
+The \n is the newline character from

-the original hPutStrLn
+the original hPutStrLn.

 So far in this chapter, you've seen examples of fairly traditional I/O. Each line, or block of data, is requested individually and processed individually.